 Rabbi Warren Goldstein, founder of The International Shabbos Project said, “Let us find Jewish unity in times of happiness rather than when the hatred of others is forcing us together.”
 That is what the Baltimore Shabbat Project is all about.
 On this special Shabbat, we come together to celebrate the peace and tranquility of one of our most sacred traditions, Shabbat, for no reason other than to unite, strengthen and rejoice in our Jewish identity.

 The Baltimore Shabbat Project began in 2014 under the auspices of The International Shabbos Project, founded by Rabbi Warren Goldstein, Chief Rabbi of South Africa.
 In 2013, the entire South African Jewish community came together to celebrate Shabbat.
 In 2014, the Shabbos Project went global and hundreds of communities worldwide celebrated Shabbat together.
-Four years later, The Shabbos Project has expanded to more than 1,200 cities in 90 countries!
+Five years later, The Shabbat Project has expanded to more than 1,400 cities in 100 countries!